AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

-Further career development is not a part of the Aalto RSE program (yet?), and to be honest it's hard to see an internal advancement in academic systems.
-There are many ways people can continue their career development, but all of these depend on the organization.
-At Aalto, these aspects are not yet developed.
+Further career development is not a part of the Aalto RSE program (yet?), and to be honest it's hard to see an internal advancement in the current academic system.
+Still, there are many ways people can continue their career development depending on their career goals, for
+example:

-* Tech lead of projects
+* Tech lead of larger RSE projects
-* Study new technologies for deployment
+* Study and develop new technologies for production
 * Management, either of RSE group or other services
 * Applying for grants, leading projects, etc. as a staff scientist might do
 * Mentoring or supervising students or other researchers

-The last few of these might be horizontal moves outside of our team, but still closely connected.
+At Aalto, these aspects are not yet developed, and some of them would be horizontal moves outside the RSE team (or collaboration with someone outside the team).
+At some point, people have to take their careers in the direction they want and begin combining various unique skills.